hyperledger/identus-docs/documentation/docs/quick-start.md

 <Tabs>
 <TabItem value="js" label="Typescript Sample APP">

-Open http://localhost:3000 in your browser, paste the mediator peer DID, and click **Start** after.
+1. Open http://localhost:3000 in your browser, paste the mediator peer DID, and click **Start** after.

 </TabItem>

 <TabItem value="swift" label="Swift Sample APP">

-In the app, go to Wallet Demo, and on the Mediator tab, insert the mediator DID.
+1. In the app, go to Wallet Demo, and on the Mediator tab, insert the mediator DID.

 </TabItem>
 <TabItem value="android" label="Android  Sample APP">

-Now, go back to the sample app.
+1. Go back to the Sample app.
 In the main screen, you can provide the mediator DID of your choice or use that is there already.
 Proceed and click **Start** after.

 </TabItem>
 </Tabs>

-If you are running the SampleApp, click the **Start Agent** button.
+2. If you are running the SampleApp, click the **Start Agent** button.

 <details><summary>Code examples</summary>
-The following code examples represent establishing mediation and instantiating the Cloud Agent.
+3. The following code examples represent establishing mediation and instantiating the Cloud Agent.

 <Tabs>
 <TabItem value="js" label="Typescript">